My goodness. I really want to give you guys a good recipe post right now. I want to write something long, and inspiring, or at least entertaining.

 Notes

-I use Honeyville brand almond flour and I haven't tried this recipe using a different brand, so if you try something else, let us know how it works in the comment section!
-For the coconut flour, I use Bob's Red Mill, which is readily available at most grocery stores.
-This recipe is heavily adapted from Running to the Kitchen
+- I use Honeyville Blanched Almond Meal Flour and I haven’t tried this recipe using a different brand, so if you try something else, let us know how it works in the comment section!

 Since this appears to be dude-approved I am gonna make this for my little guys!
 They are banana bread junkies, but I don’t like to feed them sticks of butter on the regular.
 I LOVE coconut oil; I think you’re right… totally here to stay!